Christian M. 7 min read

 From paper to pixels: Waste trends in the digital age

-Instead of relying on slow and disjointed analogue tools like pen and paper, physical files and folders and CDs and disks, businesses are increasingly using digital tools like Microsoft Office, cloud storage services, and social media to perform the same tasks exponentially more efficiently.
+Rather than relying on slow and disjointed analogue tools such as pen and paper, physical files and folders, or CDs and disks, businesses are increasingly adopting digital tools like Microsoft Office and cloud storage services to perform the same tasks more efficiently.

-Here are 10 examples of typical business activities that a digital process has completely overhauled and how it has affected the waste generated by each process:
+Below are ten examples of typical business activities that have been completely overhauled by digital processes, along with how each has impacted the waste generated.

-Marketing and adsPrint ads, flyers, billboardsDigital ads, social media, email marketingReduced paper and material waste
+Marketing and adsPrint ads, leaflets, advertising boardsDigital ads, social media, email marketingReduced paper and material waste

 CommunicationsMemos, printed notices, face-to-face meetingsEmails, instant messaging, video conferencingReduced paper waste, less waste from travel